 - Tap on the Device Health tile.

-- On the Device Health page, look at your Signal Strength under the Network section.
+- Scroll to Signal Strength under the Network section.

 The green, amber, red colors are indicators of your device connection.
 Green is good, red is poor.
 Learn more about Wifi Signal Strength

 Walls, floors, and furniture can interfere or weaken your router's wireless signal.
 Choose an elevated, central, open location for your wifi router.